-4 44 • -

-$\Lambda$ III done.
-CA oct.

-$\Delta$ III uone.
-30 ıccı.

-Finish partitioning and write changes to disk

-At the Write the changes to disk? prompt, Select:

-<Yes>

-Finishing Up

-On the Configure the package manager screen, select the location closest to you.

-At the Debian archive mirror, select your preferred site.

-At the HTTP proxy information prompt, select:

-<Continue>

-The installer will now download the package lists.

-At the Configure popularity-contest screen, select:

-<No>

-Note: It'd be good to select <Yes>, but as Peek is an enterprise platform, it's most likely installed behind a corporate firewall.

-At the Software selection screen, select the following, and deselect all the other options:

-- · SSH server - · standard system utilities

-Optionally, select a desktop environment, Peek doesn't require this.
+Synerty Peek Documentation, Release 2.0.1 All done, select: Finish partitioning and write changes to disk At the Write the changes to disk? prompt, Select: <yes></yes> Finishing Up On the Configure the package manager screen, select the location closest to you.
+At the Debian archive mirror , select your preferred site.
+At the HTTP proxy information prompt, select: <continue></continue> The installer will now download the package lists.
+At the Configure popularity-contest screen, select: <no></no> Note: It'd be good to select <yes>, but as Peek is an enterprise platform, it's most likely installed behind a corporat firewall.</yes> At the Software selection screen, select the following, and deselect all the other options: • SSH server standard system utilities Optionally, select a desktop environment, Peek doesn't require this.
 "MATE" is recommended if one is selected.
 The OS will now install, it will take a while to download and install the packages.
-At the Install the GRUB boot loader on a hard disk screen, select: <Yes> At the Device for boot loader installation prompt, select: /dev/sda At the Finish the installation screen, select: <Continue> Deconfigure the Debian ISO from DVD drive in the VM software.
+At the Install the GRUB boot loader on a hard disk screen, select: <yes></yes> At the Device for boot loader installation prompt, select:

+/dev/sda

+At the Finish the installation screen, select:

+<continue></continue>

+Deconfigure the Debian ISO from DVD drive in the VM software.

 The OS installtion is now complete.

-3.4.4 SSH Setup SSH is this documentations method of working with the Peek Debian VM.
+3.4.4 SSH Setup

+SSH is this documentations method of working with the Peek Debian VM.

 SSH clients are available out of the box with OSX and Linux.
 There are many options for windows users, This documentation recommends MobaXterm is used for windows as it also supports graphical file copying.

 This document assumes users are familiair with what is required to use the SSH clients for connecting to and copying files to the Peek VM.

 If this all sounds too much, reinstall the Peek OS with a graphical desktop environment and use that instead of SSH.

 Note: You will not be able to login as root via SSH by default.

+Login to the console of the Peek Debian VM as root and install ifconfig with the following command:

+apt-get install net-tools

+Run the following command:

+ifconfig

-Login to the console of the Peek Debian VM as root and install ifconfig with the following command: apt-get install net-tools Run the following command: ifconfig Make note of the ipaddress, you will need this to SSH to the VM.
-The IP addresss will be under eth0, second line, inet addr.
+Make note of the ipaddress, you will need this to SSH to the VM.
+The IP addresss will be under eth0 , second line, inetaddr .

 Install sudo with the following command:

+apt-get install sudo

+Give Peek sudo privielges with the following command:

+usermod -a -G sudo peek

+You must now logout from the root console.